home-assistant/home-assistant.io/source/_integrations/sighthound.markdown

 ## Process an Image

-When you want to process an image, you have to call `image_processing.scan` service and listen to the sighthound.person_detected and/or sighthound.vehicle_detected events.
+When you want to process an image, you have to call `image_processing.scan` service and listen to the `sighthound.person_detected` and/or `sighthound.vehicle_detected` events.

-A simple example is via 2 two automations:
+An example using two automations:

 - The first automation is triggered, when a motion is detected.
 It calls the `image_processing.scan` service to send the camera image to the sighthound server for processing.